jlefever/trainsim/README.md

 To apply changes you have made to the backend, you could stop all services (with Ctrl + C) and start docker-compose again, but it may be easier to open a new shell and restart just the `trainsim-api` service by running `docker-compose restart trainsim-api`.

 If you make any changes to the frontend, simply run `npm run build` to apply your changes.
-As an alternative to `npm run build`, you can use `npm run watch` (in a different shell from `docker-compose`.)
+As an alternative to `npm run build`, you can use `npm run watch` (in a different shell from `docker-compose up`.)
 This will cause webpack to rebuild the frontend every time a file is saved.
 This can make for a more fluid development experience.

-There is a lot going on in this project so please do not hesistate to contact the TAs (especially Jason Lefever or Hongzhou Fang) for assistence if needed.

 ### Debugging